 Complete dentures are also known as full dentures or full plates.
-They are provided as treatment when there are no natural teeth remaining.
-You can have an upper denture, a lower denture, or a full set dentures.
+They are provided as a treatment when there are no natural teeth remaining.
+You can have an upper denture, a lower denture, or full set dentures.
 They are removable dentures allowing easy access for cleaning.
 The top plate can achieve suction quite easily.
 This allows the wearer to smile, chew and eat.
 The bottom denture can also have suction but is rare compared to the top.
-The degree of suction for both upper dentures and bottom dentures can be improved drastically with SEMCD Suction Denture technique.
+The degree of suction for both upper dentures and bottom dentures can be improved drastically with the SEMCD Suction Denture technique.

 Indications For Complete Dentures

 Complete dentures can be for either the upper and/or lower arch.
 The possibility of having all your natural teeth extracted depends on the diagnosis provided by your dental professional.
-For example, if you have only a few natural teeth remaining but the teeth are not healthy and cannot be saved, your dentist may advise to extract these teeth and wear a complete denture.
+For example, if you have only a few natural teeth remaining but the teeth are not healthy and cannot be saved, your dentist may advise you to extract these teeth and wear a complete denture.
 The benefits can include better aesthetics, improved chewing, oral health, and overall health.

 Dentures generally last for about 5 – 7 years.
 The acrylic material which makes up the denture has a “best before date” of about 5 years.
-Since acrylic is porous, it can trap a lot of bacteria and stains overtime.
+Since acrylic is porous, it can trap a lot of bacteria and stains over time.
 The “best before date” is a guide to start taking notice of the condition of your dentures.
 It can become weaker, brittle and unhygienic making it more prone to breakage or making the wearer more susceptible to infections and TMJ Disorder.